Crossings

 Road with Pegasus crossing with control panel signalling horse riders to wait.

-A Pegasus crossing is a type of crossing with special consideration for horse riders, with the control panel being positioned at a height of two metres so that horse riders don’t have to dismount to operate the crossing.
+A Pegasus crossing is a type of crossing with special consideration for horse riders, with the control panel being positioned at a height of two metres so that horse riders don’t have to dismount in order to operate the crossing.

+These signalised horse crossing points are used where horse road crossing movements are particularly high and the road in question experiences excessive speed.
 Pegasus crossings give a clear signal to motorists they need to stop (red light) and to pedestrians (green horse and rider) when they should cross.

 Tactile paving